Cantera/cantera/doc/sphinx/cti/species.rst

 Elements
 ========

-The element entry defines an element or an isotope of an element.
+The :class:`element` entry defines an element or an isotope of an element.
 Note that these entries are not often needed, since the the database file ``elements.xml`` is searched for element definitions when importing phase and interface definitions.
 An explicit element entry is needed only if an isotope not in